TOUGH MUDDER TIPS: WHAT SHOULD YOU EAT BEFORE, DURING & AFTER A MUD RUN

 POINT FOUR: DURING TOUGH MUDDER

-With a little help from our dear friends at MET-Rx, we sat down and discussed not only what Mudders need to finish strong, but where they’ll need it most.
-At mile four, you’ll find MET-Rx electrolyte gummies, formulated to give your body the sugar, sodium and potassium boost it needs to forge on.
-At mile eight, MET-Rx comes to the rescue again offering up Prime Bars to restore lost protein.
+We sat down and discussed not only what Mudders need to finish strong, but where they’ll need it most.
+At mile four, you’ll find electrolyte gummies, formulated to give your body the sugar, sodium and potassium boost it needs to forge on.
+At mile eight, Prime Bars come to the rescue to restore lost protein.
 Water and banana stations are also scattered throughout the course, so chill–we got you covered.

 POINT FIVE: AFTER TOUGH MUDDER

-So you’ve gallantly crossed the finish line and earned, not only that coveted Dos Equis beer, but the right to call yourself a Tough Mudder.
-Knowing that your spirits are as high as your calorie count is low, MET-Rx completes its trifecta of on-course offerings with its Big 100, a bar packed with protein and nutrients essential for post-event recovery.
+So you’ve gallantly crossed the finish line and earned, not only that coveted Shock Top beer, but the right to call yourself a Tough Mudder.
+Knowing that your spirits are as high as your calorie count is low, the trifecta of on-course offerings is completed with a Big 100, a bar packed with protein and nutrients essential for post-event recovery.
 Once you’ve downed the beer and bar, there’s only one thing left to take in–the awesome vibes of the after party.

 While we can hook your beautiful bod up with exactly what it needs during and after (yeah, we just called beer a necessity) Tough Mudder, it’s up to you to get into a healthy and informed habit of eating, not just two days before Tough Mudder, but throughout your entire Mudder journey–from team building to training and preparation.